reza-arjmandi/web_api_with_cpp/README.md

 export default CalculatorApi;
 ```

-`CalculatorApi` is a simple `JavaScript` class, it's not a `React` component.
+The `CalculatorApi` is a simple `JavaScript` class, it's not a `React`
-As we need, `CalculatorApi` has a `calculate` function which gets two numbers,
+component.
+As we need, `CalculatorApi` has a `calculate` function which gets
-an operation and a handler.
+two numbers, an operation and a handler.
 Now implement `calculate` function as follows:

 ```JavaScript